SnehaEkka/financial-analytics/01-z-score-analysis/README.md

 This project analyzes a panel of company financial data to assess organizational financial health using Altman's Z-score model.
 The workflow mirrors industry-standard risk analytics and statistical modeling procedures.
 Below is an overview of the methodology and key results, structured for maximum clarity and reproducibility for both academic and practical audiences.

-## Business Objective

-The primary objective of this exercise is to assess the financial risk of a large sample of companies for the year 2022 by calculating the Altman Z-Score, a well-known indicator of bankruptcy risk.
-Using comprehensive financial statement data from Compustat, the project aims to:
-- Identify companies in financial distress, the grey zone, and the safe zone based on their Z-Scores.
-- Explore the relationship between company size (measured by the log of total assets) and their financial risk.
-- Provide actionable insights on how company size influences financial health and bankruptcy risk.

-This analysis supports risk assessment and credit evaluation decisions by financial analysts, investors, and corporate managers.

 ## **Tools Used**
 - Python (pandas, numpy, statsmodels)
 - WRDS Compustat data